openshift/cluster-cloud-controller-manager-operator/README.md

-The Cluster Cloud Controller Manager operator(CCCMO) manages and updates the various [Cloud Controller Managers](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) eployed on top of [OpenShift](https://openshift.io).
+The Cluster Cloud Controller Manager operator(CCCMO) manages and updates the various [Cloud Controller Managers](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) deployed on top of [OpenShift](https://openshift.io).
 The operator is based on the [Kubebuilder](https://kubebuilder.io/) framework and [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) libraries.
 It is installed via